DLR Logo

 Read more

-Radar system development, testing of new SAR techniques and concepts, design and development of analogue and digital sub-systems, design and development of radar control sub-systems and software, realisation of radar data recording units, system integration and system test.
+Radar system development, testing of new SAR techniques and concepts, design and development of analogue and digital subsystems, design and development of hardware and software for the control of radar systems, realization of subsystems for radar data recording, system integration and system tests.

 Read more